URLs

 from plain.urls import reverse

-url = reverse("about") # "/about/"
+url = reverse("about") # "/about" (or "/about/" under URLS_TRAILING_SLASH=True)

-url = reverse("user", user_id=42) # "/user/42/"
+url = reverse("user", user_id=42) # "/user/42"

-url = reverse("admin:dashboard") # "/admin/dashboard/"
+url = reverse("admin:dashboard") # "/admin/dashboard"

 If the URL name does not exist or the arguments do not match, reverse() raises NoReverseMatch.